 Activated Nutrients: Zeaxanthin – an important bioflavonoid helps rid the body of free radicals.
 The vitamin most influenced is Lutein – A form of Vitamin A for eyes.
-If this is an issue for you, you may that your eyes be a bit slower to focus – lots of allergy may be contributing to this factor for people.
+If this is an issue for you, you may find that your eyes are a bit slower to focus – lots of allergies may be contributing to this factor for people.

 Stearic acid is a biochemical found in cosmetics.
-The body uses Stearic acid to insulate nerves; it is also associated with cholesterol management.
+The body uses it to insulate nerves; it is also associated with cholesterol management.

-The toxin active now is Hexachlorobenzene – It was used on marijuana as a pesticide until they found out that the residue causes – mummified hands – then whole-body atrophy.
+The toxin active now is Hexachlorobenzene – It was used on marijuana as a pesticide until they found out that the residue causes mummified hands – then whole-body atrophy.

-Morphine – A medication - we don’t often report on medications but this may be an important one – because it is often left over from surgeries so you may feel a bit groggy or out of it for a bit as it activates and moved out of the body.
+Morphine – A medication - we don’t often report on medications but this may be an important one – because it is often left over from surgeries so you may feel a bit groggy or out of it for a bit as it activates and moves out of the body.
 Medication frequencies of Valium/Diazepam are being activated at the end of the week.
 Both are used as medications to treat anxiety, alcohol withdrawal, muscle spasms, panic attacks are activated.
 Watch for side effects.
 Morphine, a powerful pain killer is also stimulated until mid-week.

-Several forms of papilloma virus (HPV) – which causes common warts on hands, feet and mucous membranes of the oral, anal and genital cavities - is in stress over the next few weeks.
+Several forms of papilloma virus (HPV) – which causes common warts on hands, feet and mucous membranes of the oral, anal and genital cavities - are in stress over the next few weeks.
 HPV (Gardasil/Cervarix) immunizations were developed allegedly to prevent HPV outbreaks.

 BioAcoustically Speaking, the chart below shows that the frequencies of Gardasil and Cervarix correlate with issues of fertility and conception.
-This would potentially cause issues with reproduction.
+This will potentially cause issues with reproduction.

 Links: